chevere/docs/introduction.md

 ### Strongly Typed

 Chevere embraces strict strong-types, taking advantage of type checking for safe run-time operations.
-It also makes the code more expressive without the boilerplate needed to validate dynamic types.
+It relies mostly on the language to avoid boilerplate code needed to validate dynamic types.

 ### Console first

-Chevere is built around the console, not the web.
+Chevere is built around the console.
 On its core Chevere is a simple command runner which can me mapped to generate anything.
-This approach makes Chevere flexible enough to provide all the building blocks needed to create modern applications.
+This approach makes Chevere flexible enough to provide all the building blocks needed to create a modern application of any type.

 ## Origin